 The difference between lagging and leading indicators is essentially knowing how you did, versus how you are doing.
 Leading indicators aren't necessarily better than lagging indicators, or vice versa.
 You should just be aware of the differences between the two.

-Lagging indicators measure an output of something that has already happened.
-Total sales last month, the number of new customers, or hours of professional services delivered are all examples of lagging indicators.
-These type of metrics are good for purely measuring results, as they solely focus on outputs.
+Lagging indicators measure the output of something that has already happened.
+Total sales last month, or the number of new customers or hours of professional services delivered, are examples of lagging indicators.
+These types of metrics are good for purely measuring results, as they focus on outputs.

-On the other hand, leading indicators measure inputs, progress and your likelihood of achieving a goal in the future.
-These type of metrics serve as predictors of what's to come.
-Website traffic, conversion rates, sales opportunity age and sales rep activity are just a few examples of leading indicators.
+On the other hand, leading indicators measure your likelihood of achieving a goal in the future.
+These serve as predictors of what's to come.
+Conversion rates, sales opportunity age, and sales rep activity are just a few examples of leading indicators.

 Traditionally most organizations have solely focused on lagging indicators.
-One of the main reasons for this is that lagging indicators tend to be easy to measure since the events have already happened.
-For instance, it is very easy to pull a report of the number of customer acquired last quarter.
+One of the main reasons for this is they tend to be easy to measure since the events have already happened.
+For instance, it’s easy to pull a report of the number of customers acquired last quarter.

-But measuring what happen in the past can only be so helpful…
+But measuring what happened in the past can only be so helpful.

 You can think of leading indicators as business drivers because they come before trends emerge, which can help you identify whether or not you are on track to reaching your goals.
 If you can identify which leading indicators will impact your future performance you will have a much better shot at success.